Interview with Radhika Bhalla

 Having been a researcher for a decade now, what is your own ultimate career goal as a researcher?

 Firstly, I’m interested in defining what building a research team culture looks like in the world we live in today.
 In almost every company I worked at, products start very US-centric and then hack into global.
 I want the teams to re-envision what a good global product looks like from day one.

 Second, coming from an architecture and design background, I love building stuff.
 I believe that the role of the researcher has been also evolving.
 I’m interested in changing the companies to be data-driven to “insights-driven.”
 The insights can come from big data or small qualitative research.

 Third, people usually think that research slows things down.
 I’d love to find a path for the research team to change the perception.
 Many researchers want to be absolutely confident about the result they share and it takes a long time to perfect it.
 They need to learn how to scale back to give just enough insights to form a decision and be ok with some ambiguity to move faster.
 At Google, I learned that having a structured process helps move things faster.
 Similar to their well-known five-day design sprints, researchers also tried getting quick results in five days.

 Through a lot of trial and error, I also learned to develop my own voice vs. simply reporting research results.
 Having a perspective on suggestions makes a researcher an even more valuable partner in the cross-functional org.

-Now you’re in DoorDash as a Head of Research.
-We’re very lucky to have you join us.
 I’m curious what’s been unique about DoorDash that you didn’t experience in other companies?

 Unlike other consumer tech companies like Facebook and Google where the product is the business, DoorDash stands for much more than just product.
 It’s about operationalizing the entire experience across offline and online.